 C. Oral examination

-In general view, the monologues require elaborated IELTS listening practice because as it is routinely asked in the IELTS listening tests.
+In general, the monologues require elaborate IELTS listening practice because it is routinely asked in the IELTS listening tests.
 The candidates are given a monologue (audio of a single person) and are asked questions based on what they hear.
-Through constant and dedicated listening test practice, the candidates can excel in this section and gain a really goo band score.
+Through constant and dedicated IELTS listening practice, the candidates can excel in this section and gain a really good IELTS listening band score.

-The speed limit in residential areas is emphasized as being typically (11) 25 miles per hour.
+The speed limit in residential areas is emphasised as being typically (11) 25 miles per hour.

 12. 200 to 500: